accelazh/accelazh.github.io/_posts/2019-01-31-FAST18-OSDI18-Etc-Paper-Reading.md

 ```
 1. Generative Adversarial Nets    [2015, 6621 refs]
    https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf
-    1. initial paper of GAN. the foundamental theory is actually simple
+    1. initial paper of GAN. the fundamental theory is actually simple
     2. highlights
         1. "Instead, we alternate between k steps of optimizing D and one step of optimizing G"
         2. sounds hard to train. like training judge and athlete together